NG-NEST/ng-nest/lib/ng-nest/ui/dropdown/examples/en_US/default/default/readme.md

 ---
 order: 1
-label: '基础用法'
+label: 'Base'
 ---

-使用 `data` 配置下拉菜单的数据。
+Use `data` to configure the data in the dropdown menu.